devdeepak06/Todo-list-app/README.md

 ![](images/Screenshot.png)
 ## My process

-ToDo application is based on NodeJs and express as server side technology, MongoDb for Data-Base,and ejs fro front-end.
+ToDo application is based on NodeJs and express as server side technology, MongoDb for Data-Base,and ejs for front-end.
 ### Built with

 - HTML